-As we’ve noted in previous blogs, MTSS is a framework with a tiered infrastructure that uses data to help match academic, social-emotional, and behavioral assessment and instructional resources to each and every student’s needs.
+As we’ve noted in previous blogs, MTSS is a framework with a tiered infrastructure that uses data to help match academic and social-emotional behavior (SEB) assessment and instructional resources to each and every student’s needs.
 But despite the passion and dedication of educators, the work of supporting each and every student’s needs presents an indisputable logistical challenge.
 And those challenges are even greater for those working at the secondary level.

 In secondary settings, educators are teaching hundreds of students each day, often in 6 back-to-back classes.
 They’re doing course placement gymnastics to enable credit attainment while honoring student voice and choice.
-They’re also supporting students with a heightened number of possible social-emotional, behavioral, and academic struggles.
+They’re also supporting students with a heightened number of possible SEB and academic struggles.

 As a district-wide MTSS coordinator and secondary math teacher, I felt these challenges deeply.
 And the trouble with having so many demands regarding schedules—credit attainment, college-readiness, graduation eligibility, etc.—is that we sometimes start to think of course placement as our MTSS system for secondary students.